-Poison Prevention Awareness Month takes place every March, but it's an important topic every day.
-According to most recently published statistics from the CDC, unintentional poisoning took 87,404 lives in 2020.
+Poison Prevention Awareness Month takes place every March, but the topic is important every day.
+According to the most recently published statistics from the CDC, unintentional poisoning in the United States took 100,304 lives in 2023.

-Household pets are also susceptible to accidental exposure to products like the ones listed above.
+Household pets are also susceptible to accidental exposure to products such as those listed above.
 In addition, many human foods are considered toxic to pets, such as grapes, onions and chocolate.
-See the ASPCA website for a complete list of foods to avoid giving your pet.
+Refer to the ASPCA website for a comprehensive list of foods to avoid giving to your pet.

 Important poison prevention information to keep on hand:

-- Poison Help Online Tool: If someone has come into contact with a poison, this tool can give information about what to do.
+- Poison Help Online Tool: If someone has come into contact with a poison, this tool provides guidance on what to do.

 Remember, if an individual suspected of being poisoned has collapsed, has trouble breathing, or can’t be awakened, call 911 immediately.